Hyundai Kona Hybrid SUV review

 The Hyundai Kona only takes up as much space on the road as a hatchback but a tall roofline means back seat passengers will be pleased with the headroom available.
 However, rear legroom is tight when the front seats are slid back to accommodate taller occupants.
 Top trims also get a central armrest for passengers, while cubby spaces include some storage around the centre console, cupholders, door bins that are on the small side and a decent glovebox.

-With a maximum towing capacity of 1,300kg (for a braked trailer), the Kona Hybrid becomes the most capable in the range for caravanners, edging slightly ahead of the 1.6-litre petrol.
+With a maximum towing capacity of 1,300kg (for a braked trailer), the Kona Hybrid becomes the most capable in the range for caravanners.

 Reliability & safety

-Hyundai has a good reputation for reliability, and its cars all come with a long five-year/unlimited mileage warranty.
-The Hyundai Kona came 60th out of the 75 models in our 2020 Driver Power survey, with an impressively low 4.5% of Hyundai owners reporting a vehicle fault within the first year of ownership.
-The South Korean brand came 13th overall out of 30 manufacturers.
-It's also worth noting that while the hybrid powertrain is new for the Kona, it's been tried and tested in the Hyundai Ioniq.
+Hyundai has a great reputation for reliability, and its cars all come with a long five-year/unlimited mileage warranty.
+The Hyundai Kona came first, ahead of 74 top models in our 2021 Driver Power survey, with an impressive second-place for reliability and build quality.
+The South Korean brand came 16th overall out of 29 manufacturers.
+It's also worth noting that while the hybrid powertrain was a fairly recent addition for the Kona, it had already been tried and tested in the Hyundai Ioniq.

-Euro NCAP have already awarded the Kona a five-star safety rating following extensive crash testing.
-It comes fitted with lane keeping assist and a driver attention alert, but it's a shame customers need to specify an optional safety pack to get autonomous emergency braking, costing around £550.
+Euro NCAP has already awarded the Kona a five-star safety rating following extensive crash testing.
+It comes fitted with lane keeping assist and a driver attention alert, but it's a shame it’s not fitted to entry-level cars.
 It becomes standard for the Premium SE trim, along with blind spot warnings and rear cross traffic alerts.
+The Ultimate trim gets another raft of advanced safety kit, including a head up display and a system that warns passengers of approaching traffic as they exit.